Yumeng2022/pm566-project/Midterm/README.md

 started at Feb 2020 and reached it peak at Jan 2021.For different sex, age, and race groups, there were obvious difference of average COVID-caused death counts.
-Females tended to had smaller average death counts than males, Elder people tended to had higher average mortality than young people.
+Females tended to had smaller average death counts than males, elder people tended to had higher average mortality than young people.
 White people got the highest average death counts, while Indian/ Alaska Native and Other had smallest mortality.